Paul Pacult’s Spirit Journal

 As we were prototyping the liqueur, we were introduced to Marc de Kuyper, owner of Mandarine Napoleon.
 As we were talking, he mentioned that his distillery was in Belgium, which reminded us that we had some Belgian candi syrup on hand back in our kitchens.
 We added some to the liqueur and realized that we had the start of something special.

 Our New Orleans Coffee Liqueur blends New Orleans-sourced coffee beans from Brazil with organic roasted French chicory root.
-We then add a touch of vanilla and a handful of cacao nibs from Mast Brothers Chocolate, sweetening the final liqueur with a domestic Belgian-style candi syrup.
+We then add a touch of vanilla and a handful of cacao nibs, sweetening the final liqueur with a domestic Belgian-style candi syrup.

 The Dude Abides